casper-mo/casper-mo/README.md

 <h2> Hey there!
 I'm Mahmoud Muhammed.</h2>

 <h3> 👨🏻‍💻 About Me </h3>

-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Graduated from Faculty of Computers and Information Helwan University.
 - 🌱 &nbsp; Learning more about Frontend.
+- 🤔 I’m looking for creating a projects in React js
 - ✍️ &nbsp; Pursuing Graphic Design  as hobbies/side hustles.

 <h3>🛠 Tech Stack</h3>